 The hepatitis A virus, which suppresses liver function, is easily spread from person-to-person, usually through fecal matter.
 Hand washing after bathroom use is paramount in controlling its spread, health officials say.
 Though it is often resolved with treatment, it can prove fatal for people who have compromised livers from congenital problems, disease or drug use.

 San Diego County declared the outbreak a public health emergency on Sept.
-1 and has an active campaign to contain the virus including vaccinations, increased sanitation efforts and distributing educational materials.
+1 and has an active campaign to contain the virus including vaccination, increased sanitation efforts and distributing educational materials.

-Immunization is effective against the virus and San Diego County has deployed health workers to vaccinate people in communities and run vaccination events.
+Immunization is effective against the virus.
+San Diego County has deployed health workers to vaccinate individuals and run community vaccination events.
 The county said it has vaccinated approximately 19,000 people so far as part of the campaign.

 The hepatitis A virus has an incubation period of 15 to 50 days, according to the CDC, and can go undetected for some time, which San Diego officials caution may stretch containment efforts over several months.